FinchMF/covid-19_tlkt/README.md

 Toolkit to:

     -track the spread of COVID-19
-    -predict the amount of cases
-    -assess the sentiment of social media in relation to the rate of COVID-19'spread
+    -predict the amount of cases in correlation to test given -assess the sentiment of social media in relation to the rate of COVID-19'spread

 Stretch Goal: